VOLTTRON/volttron/docs/source/setup/bootstrap-options.rst

 .. _Bootstrap-Options:

-Volttron Bootstrap Script
+VOLTTRON Bootstrap Script
 =========================

-The bootstrap.py Python script in the root directory of the Volttron repository may be used to create Volttron's Python virtual environment and install or update Volttron dependencies into the virtual environment.
+The bootstrap.py Python script in the root directory of the VOLTTRON repository may be used to create VOLTTRON's Python virtual environment and install or update VOLTTRON dependencies into the virtual environment.

 Bootstrapping is broken into two stages.
 The first stage should only be invoked once per virtual